 What are the actual aloe vera juice benefits I should know about?

-1. It’s good for digestion.
 This is the major reason why someone might start incorporating aloe vera juice into their diet, says registered dietitian Melissa Rifkin, RD.
-“Aloe vera juice helps to maintain the ‘good’ bacteria in your gut to keep your gut flora balanced,” she says.
-“Having balanced gut bacteria can improve overall digestion and feeling bloated or gassy.”
-She says it can also be helpful for people who struggle with constipation, since it’s high in fiber and boosts the water content in your intestines—pushing everything through more effectively.
-But she says that it should be consumed in small portions (no more than two tablespoons a day) because in excess, it could cause diarrhea.
+"Aloe vera juice helps to maintain the 'good' bacteria in your gut to keep your gut flora balanced," she says.
+"Having balanced gut bacteria can improve overall digestion and feeling bloated or gassy."
+She says it can also be helpful for people who struggle with constipation, since it's high in fiber and boosts the water content in your intestines—pushing everything through more effectively.
+But she says that it should be consumed in small portions because in excess, it could cause diarrhea.

 Are there any risks or side effects of aloe vera juice?

-But there are a few more items in the fine print of aloe vera juice side effects.
-Rifkin says that it could cause serious drug interactions, so people should talk to their doctor first if they’re on prescription meds before dosing themselves.
-This is especially important for diabetics; per the NIH, people who are on glucose-lowering meds should avoid taking aloe vera orally (since it could further lower blood sugar levels).
+There are a few more items in the fine print of aloe vera juice side effects.
+Rifkin says that it could cause drug interactions, so people should talk to their doctor first if they're on prescription meds before dosing themselves.
+This is especially important for type 2 diabetics; per the NIH, people who are on glucose-lowering meds should avoid taking aloe vera orally (since it could further lower blood sugar levels).
 Rifkin also says it should be avoided by anyone about to have surgery, because aloe vera could interact with anesthesia medicine.

 How do I eat this stuff if I want to try it?